apify/apify-docs/sources/academy/tutorials/apify_scrapers/puppeteer_scraper.md

 ## [](#final-word) Final word

 Thank you for reading this whole tutorial!
 Really!
-It's important to us that our users have the best information available to them so that they can use Apify easily and effectively.
+It's important to us that our users have the best information available to them so that they can use Apify effectively.
 We're glad that you made it all the way here and congratulations on creating your first scraping task.
 We hope that you liked the tutorial and if there's anything you'd like to ask, [join us on Discord](https://discord.gg/jyEM2PRvMU)!

 ## [](#whats-next) What's next?